alex-lt-kong/the-nitty-gritty/c-cpp/common/02_undefined-behaviors/README.md

   even if we guarantee that `unsigned int` does not have any trap representation.
   * Well this guarantee is not true either.
-C standard only guarantees that `uint8_t` does not have any trap representation (in para.
+C standard only guarantees that `unsigned char` does not have any trap representation (in para.
 1 of section 6.2.6.2 of [C11][1]).

 * Source: para.
 1 of section 6.3.1.4 of [C11][1]:
   > An object shall have its stored value accessed only by an lvalue
-  > expression that has one of the following types: 88)
+  > expression that has one of the following types: [88]
   >
   > — a type compatible with the effective type of the object,
   >